Sugar

 Sugar production in the Caribbean began with the introduction of sugarcane during Columbus’ second voyage in 1493.
 The first sugar production in the Spanish colony of Santo Domingo began in 1506, followed by the British colony of Barbados in 1627.
 While there are reports of British sugar production on St. Croix in 1621, it was the French who established sugarcane production at La Grange and La Grande Princesse.
 By the time Denmark acquired St. Croix in 1733, sugarcane production in the Caribbean was well-established, ushering in the era when “Sugar is King.”

 The Napoleonic Wars (1803-1815) and the implementation of the “Continental System,” along with naval blockades, disrupted the sugar cane trade.
 In response, Napoleon sought alternative sugar sources and turned to the “Society for the Encouragement of National Industry” to develop new methods.
 Marggraf’s earlier patent became instrumental, marking a pivotal moment in sugar history.
-While sugarcane has not been commercially grown on St. Croix since the 1960s, there are signs that this may change in the future.

 The sugar content of liquids like cane juice is measured in degrees Brix (°Brix), which represents the percentage of sugar by weight in a liquid solution.
 This measurement is named after Adolph Brix.
 Originally, the sugar content of the first factory-processed beets was around 6° Brix, but modern sugar beets can reach up to 20° Brix.
 In contrast, contemporary sugarcane typically ranges from 15° Brix to 23° Brix.
 Due to these developments, it has become more economically viable to cultivate sugar beets in temperate climates—such as in North Dakota—than to rely on sugarcane grown in tropical or subtropical regions for sugar production in Europe and North America.
 In the United States, sugarcane is mainly cultivated in Florida, Louisiana, Texas, and Hawaii.
 Interestingly, France and Britain are no longer major consumers of sugar.